 On August 21, 2013, the District entered into a water storage and facilities usage and public improvements agreement with H3O.
-H3O is granted the use of the following: (1) the District's water storage reservoirs, including but not limited to Signal Reservoir No. 1 and Signal Reservoir No. 2, or other District water storage reservoirs designated by the District; (2) water transmission lines, wells, pumps, facilities, and appurtenances for the purpose of storing up to 200 acre feet of water and transmitting up to 2,000 acre feet of water per year, provided such storage and transmission does not interfere with the District's use of the facilities; and (3) the signal reservoirs and the District's adjoining land necessary for the purposes of installing temporary and permanent water pumps, pipelines, and associated facilities to withdraw water from the signal reservoirs and to construct access roads.
+H3O is granted the use of the following: (1) the District's water storage reservoirs, including but not limited to Signal Reservoir No. 1 and Signal Reservoir No. 2, or other district water storage reservoirs designated by the District; (2) water transmission lines, wells, pumps, facilities, and appurtenances for the purpose of storing up to 200 acre feet of water and transmitting up to 2,000 acre feet of water per year, provided such storage and transmission does not interfere with the District's use of the facilities; and (3) the Signal Reservoirs and the District's adjoining land necessary for the purposes of installing temporary and permanent water pumps, pipelines, and associated facilities to withdraw water from the Signal Reservoirs and to construct access roads and load out areas to accept withdrawn water into water trucks.
 H3O's right of usage is subject to the District's use of the facilities for the benefit of the District's present or future customers, and H3O is not entitled to use any facilities needed for public use by the District's present or future customers.